Nupentin Capsules (Gabapentin)

 How It Works

-This medicine works by controlling brain chemicals which send signals to nerves to help control seizures or neuropathic pain.
-Nupentin also has pain relieving effects.
+Nupentin works by influencing brain chemicals that send signals to nerves, helping to control seizures and relieve pain.

 How to Take Nupentin Capsules